zriyansh/signoz.io/blog/2023-11-15-opentelemetry-rabbitmq-metrics-monitoring.md

 </figure>

-If you want to get started quickly with RabbitMQ monitoring, you can load this json in SigNoz dashboard and get started.
+If you want to get started quickly with RabbitMQ monitoring, you can load this <a href = "https://github.com/SigNoz/dashboards/blob/main/rabbitmq/rabbitmq.json" rel="noopener noreferrer nofollow" target="_blank" >Rabbitmq JSON</a> in SigNoz dashboard and get started.

 ## Conclusion